USA Softball of Texas

 D. Half way marks will be between 1st and 2nd Bases, 2nd and 3rd bases, and 3rd base to Home plate.

-E. A line bisecting the pitching circle will be drawn starting on the first base side of the circle and ending on the third base side of the circle.
+E. A line bisecting the pitch circle will be drawn starting on the first base side of the circle and ending on the third base side of the circle.

 (BIG BARRELED BASEBALL BATS) are not allowed.

-C. All players batting must wear a batting helmet, Chin Straps are optional.
-All players must wear a face guard attached to the batting helmet that meets ASA safety requirements.
+All players batting must wear a batting helmet, Chin Straps are optional.
+All players must wear a face guard attached to the batting helmet that meets USA safety requirements.